 The world has come a long way, but we still have a long way to go.
 Despite rapidly growing cultural acceptance of diverse sexual and romantic orientations and gender identifications, oppression, discrimination, and marginalization of 2SLGBTQIA+ people persist.
 Many individuals who identify themselves as part of the 2SLGBTQIA+ community seek counselling for similar reasons to non-2SLGBTQIA+ individuals (ie. depression, anxiety, grief, couples therapy, work stress etc).
 And while some issues have little to do with sexuality, gender or identity, the 2SLGBTQIA+ community does have its own set of unique challenges as well.

 So What Do I Do With These Feelings?

-LGBTQ2S+ is a broad category that includes a wide range of challenges and stressors, including coming out to one's family and friends, sorting out an "authentic" sense of self (including gender dysmorphia and sexual identity issues), monogamy and polyamory or open relationships, discrimination and oppression, self-esteem and self-acceptance, all in the face of social expectations and pressures, which can lead to higher levels of depression, anxiety, substance use, engaging in self-harm behaviours, and/or experience suicidal thoughts.
-Given these stressors that individuals in the LGBTQ2S+ community content with, it is no wonder they suffer from mental health issues at a disproportionately high rate.
+While this is a broad category that includes a wide range of challenges and stressors.
+This can include coming out to one's family and friends, sorting out an "authentic" sense of self (including gender dysmorphia and sexual identity issues), monogamy and polyamory or open relationships, discrimination and oppression, self-esteem, and self-acceptance.
+All of these are in the face of social expectations and pressures, which can lead to higher levels of depression, anxiety, substance use, engaging in self-harm behaviours, and/or experiencing suicidal thoughts.
+Given these stressors that individuals in the 2SLGBTQIA+ community contend with, it is no wonder they suffer from mental health issues at a disproportionately high rate.

-In the province, you are required to have a referral letter from a qualified therapist (or doctor) to begin Hormone Replacement Therapy (HRT) and/or gender-confirming surgery.
-Here at Anchoridge Counselling, we want to be there for you and support you when you make that life-changing decision - Natasha Lavji has the ability to write such a letter, provided you have been in her care for at least one-year.
+In the province, you are required to have a referral letter from a Qualified Therapist (or Doctor) to begin Hormone Replacement Therapy (HRT) and/or gender-confirming surgery.
+We want to be there for you and support you when you make that life-changing decision - Natasha Lavji has the ability to write such a letter, provided you have been in her care for at least one year.